Asian Quinoa Burgers

 Soy sauce: Soy sauce is what gives these burgers their flavor, but if you want to keep these gluten free, make sure to use tamari (and gluten free breadcrumbs!).

 Flax egg: Many veggie burger recipes include an egg, because the egg acts like glue and helps hold all the ingredients together.
-In order to keep these vegan, I tested them with a flax egg and they worked, so that's what I recommend using.
-FYI, in order to make a flax egg, combine 1 tablespoon flaxseed meal with 2 tablespoons of water, stir them together, then wait 5 minutes or so for the flaxseed to absorb the water.
+In order to keep these vegan, I tested them with a flax egg and they worked, so that’s what I recommend using.
+FYI, in order to make a flax egg, combine 1 tbsp flaxseed meal with 2 tablespoons of water, stir them together, then wait 5 minutes or so for the flaxseed to absorb the water.
 The end result will be a similar texture to an egg.

 carrots, oats and broccoli in a food processor